PROGRAMS & TOOLS

 Program Effectiveness

-Some research indicates that college men who experience The Men's Program significantly increase their self-reported willingness to help as a bystander and their perceived bystander efficacy compared to control groups that have not undergone the program.
-Some studies also indicate that participants significantly decrease their self-reported rape myth acceptance compared to those that have not undergone the program (Langhinrichsen-Rohling, Foubert, et al., 2011).
-Some research also indicates that men who are at high risk to commit sexual assault are less likely to do so after participating in the program than high-risk men who do not participate in the program (Foubert, Tatum, & Donahue, 2006).
+Peer reviewed research indicates that college men who experience The Men's Program significantly increase their self-reported willingness to help as a bystander and their perceived bystander efficacy compared to control groups that have not undergone the program (Langhinrichsen-Rohling, Foubert et al., 2011).
+Peer reviewed studies also indicate that participants significantly decrease their self-reported rape myth acceptance compared to those that have not undergone the program (Langhinrichsen-Rohling, Foubert, et al., 2011; Foubert, Newberry & Tatum, 2007; Foubert & Newberry, 2006; Foubert, 2000).
+Peer reviewed research also indicates that men who are at high risk to commit sexual assault commit fewer sexually coercive acts after seeing the program than high risk men in a control group (Foubert, Newberry & Tatum, 2007).

 PARTICIPATING COLLEGES AND UNIVERSITIES